John F. Kennedy Jr.: Marriage

-After his relationship with Daryl Hannah ended, Kennedy lived with Carolyn Bessette, who worked in the fashion industry.
+After his relationship with Hannah ended, Kennedy lived with Carolyn Bessette, who worked in the fashion industry.
 They were engaged for a year, though Kennedy consistently denied reports of this.
-On September 21, 1996, they were married in a private ceremony on Cumberland Island, Georgia, where his sister, Caroline, was matron of honor and his cousin Anthony Radziwill was best man.
-His nieces Rose Kennedy Schlossberg and Tatiana Kennedy Schlossberg served as the flower girls, and nephew Jack Kennedy Schlossberg served as the ring bearer.
+Kennedy was celebrity co-chair of Naked Angels' annual Valentine's Day benefit, and it was at the 1995 benefit that he was photographed with Bessette; the two married the following year.
+On September 21, 1996, they were married in a private ceremony on Cumberland Island, Georgia, where his sister Caroline was matron of honor and his cousin Anthony Radziwill was best man.
+His nieces Rose Kennedy Schlossberg and Tatiana Kennedy Schlossberg served as flower girls, and nephew Jack Kennedy Schlossberg served as ring bearer.

 The next day, Kennedy's cousin Patrick revealed that the pair had married.
-When they returned to their Manhattan home a mass of reporters was on the doorstep.
-One of them asked Kennedy if he had enjoyed his honeymoon, to which he responded: "Very much."
-Kennedy added, "Getting married is a big adjustment for us, and for a private citizen like Carolyn even more so.
+When they returned to their Manhattan home, a mass of reporters was waiting.
+One asked Kennedy if he had enjoyed his honeymoon, to which he replied: "Very much."
+He added, "Getting married is a big adjustment for us, and for a private citizen like Carolyn even more so.
 I ask you to give her all the privacy and room you can."

-Bessette was disoriented by the constant attention of the paparazzi.
-The couple were permanently on show, both at Manhattan events and on their travels to visit celebrities such as Mariuccia Mandelli and Gianni Versace.
+Bessette-Kennedy was disoriented by the constant attention of the paparazzi.
+The couple was permanently on display, both at Manhattan events and on their travels to visit celebrities such as Mariuccia Mandelli and Gianni Versace.
 She complained about being unable to get a job without being accused of exploiting her fame.
-The couple began seeing a marriage counselor in March 1999 and sought counseling from Cardinal John O'Connor in the summer of 1999.
+The couple began seeing a marriage counselor in March 1999 and sought guidance from Cardinal John O'Connor in the summer of 1999.

 Death

-Kennedy had wanted to become a pilot since he was a child.
-Kennedy took flying lessons at the Flight Safety Academy in Vero Beach, Florida, and received his pilot's license in April 1998.
-The death of his cousin Michael in a skiing accident had prompted John to take a hiatus from his piloting lessons for three months.
-Kennedy's sister, Caroline, hoped this would be permanent but when he resumed, she did little to stop him.
+Kennedy had wanted to become a pilot since childhood.
+He took flying lessons at the Flight Safety Academy in Vero Beach, Florida, and received his pilot's license in April 1998.
+The death of his cousin Michael L. Kennedy in a skiing accident prompted him to pause his lessons for three months.
+His sister Caroline hoped the break would be permanent, but when he resumed, she did little to stop him.

 On July 16, 1999, Kennedy departed from Fairfield, New Jersey, at the controls of his Piper Saratoga light aircraft.
-He was traveling with his wife Carolyn and sister-in-law Lauren Bessette.
-Lauren was to be dropped off at Martha's Vineyard and Kennedy and his wife would continue on to Hyannis Port, Massachusetts, to attend the wedding of his cousin Rory Kennedy.
+He was traveling with his wife, Carolyn, and sister-in-law Lauren Bessette.
+Lauren was to be dropped off at Martha's Vineyard, after which Kennedy and his wife would continue on to Hyannis Port, Massachusetts, to attend the wedding of his cousin Rory Kennedy.
 He had purchased the plane from Air Bound Aviation on April 28.
-Carolyn and Lauren were passengers sitting in the second row of seats.
-Kennedy had checked in with the control tower at the Martha's Vineyard Airport, but the plane was reported missing after it failed to arrive on schedule.
+Carolyn and Lauren were seated in the second row.
+Kennedy checked in with the control tower at Martha's Vineyard Airport, but the plane was reported missing after it failed to arrive on schedule.

-Officials were not hopeful about finding survivors after aircraft debris and a black suitcase belonging to Bessette were recovered from the Atlantic Ocean.
-President Bill Clinton gave his support to the Kennedy family during the search for the three missing passengers.
+Officials were not optimistic about finding survivors after aircraft debris and a black suitcase belonging to Lauren were recovered from the Atlantic Ocean.
+President Bill Clinton offered support to the Kennedy family during the search.